Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/bones/properties/display.rst

 Hide
    Hides the selected bone.
 Wireframe
-   When enabled, bone is displayed in wireframe mode regardless of the viewport drawing mode.
+   When enabled, bone is displayed in wireframe mode regardless of the viewport display mode.
    Useful for non-obstructive custom bone chains.